SIDU Collar Strategy

 SIDU thesis for this collar

-The market-implied 1-standard-deviation range for SIDU extends from approximately $1.55 on the downside to $3.99 on the upside.
+The market-implied 1-standard-deviation range for SIDU extends from approximately $1.57 on the downside to $3.45 on the upside.
 A SIDU collar hedges an existing long SIDU position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
+Current SIDU IV rank near 52.90% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on SIDU should anchor more to the directional view and the expected-move geometry.
 As a Industrials name, SIDU options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to SIDU-specific events.

 SIDU collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 SIDU positions also carry Industrials sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move SIDU alongside the broader basket even when SIDU-specific fundamentals are unchanged.
 Always rebuild the position from current SIDU chain quotes before placing a trade.